DocNow/twarc/README.md

 fetch the full JSON for each tweet and write it to stdout as line-oriented JSON:

     twarc.py --hydrate ids.txt > tweets.json

-## Install

-This is an example of using twarc in search mode:

-1. pip install twarc
-1. create an app for your program at [apps.twitter.com](https://apps.twitter.com/)
-1. set CONSUMER\_KEY, CONSUMER\_SECRET, ACCESS\_TOKEN and ACCESS\_TOKEN\_SECRET
-for your app in your environment.
-1. twarc.py --search ferguson > tweets.json

 ## Use as a Library